yibo-geomatique/dashboard/Data/Datasets.md

 * Usage : used to portray Building Evolution Maps in order to show where changes are happening.
 Described in detail [here](Maps/Maps.md)
 * Distribution : not open licence

-## UK-BRST-FUA-Evolution-2011-21
+## UK-BRI-FUA-Evolution-2011-21
-* Building evolution data computed from OSMasterMap on the functional area of the city Liverpool between 2011 and 2021
+* Building evolution data computed from OSMasterMap on the functional area of the city Bristol between 2011 and 2021
 * Provenance : described in detail in [the process](Processes/ComputeBuildingEvolution.md)
 * Usage : used to portray Building Evolution Maps in order to show where changes are happening.
 Described in detail [here](Maps/Maps.md)
 * Distribution : not open licence